 Proverbs 23:20 (ICB)

-Proverb 23 is such a startlingly graphic reminder of the pride and arrogance of people from every generation.
+Proverb 23 is such a striking and graphic reminder of the pride and arrogance of people throughout time.
 Truly, sin is just the same as it has always been.
-It is a slap at God.
-It is a rebellious push back against our Creator who loved us and made a way to bring us to Himself, in spite of the cost to His Son and Himself.
+It is rebellious defiance against our Creator, who loved us and made a way to bring us to Himself, despite the cost to His Son.

 Solomon taught the lesson about consorting with desires; anything against God is for Satan.
 Self-indulgence involves selfish desires that block a believer’s peace with God.

 Self-indulgence can often demand secret keeping.
-It can create poverty, blame, ill health, addiction, unforgiveness and every sort of sorrow imaginable, but it will not set you free.
+It can create poverty, ill health, addiction, unforgiveness, and every sort of sorrow imaginable, but it will not set you free.

 It is the evil that a person wants that tempts him.
 His own evil desire leads him away and holds him.